12. Universal Studios Singapore

 The most easily overlooked of Universal’s parks is also one of its most unique.
 Universal Studios Singapore opened in 2010 – Universal’s first post-Islands-of-Adventure park.
 Not coincidentally, the park uses the “Islands” layout of lands situated around a lagoon… but it uses the “Studios” mindset, populating those “islands” not with timeless, literary stories, but with “set” style recreations of real cities intermingling with lands based on hit Universal and DreamWorks movies.

-It’s an interesting “multiverse” reflection of what Islands of Adventure might’ve looked like if it was built even five years later, when basing lands on timeless, intergenerational, licensed comics, picture books, novels, and myths would’ve seemed an outrageous choice over proven, IP-based, blockbuster movie-themed lands.
+It’s another interesting “multiverse” reflection of what Islands of Adventure might’ve looked like if it was built even five years later, when basing lands on timeless, intergenerational, licensed comics, picture books, novels, and myths would’ve seemed an outrageous choice over proven, IP-based, blockbuster movie-themed lands.

 What’s next?
 We see the downfall of building permanent lands based on flavor-of-the-week movies in the 2022 closure of the park’s Madagascar.
 It turned out that the 2005 film didn’t have the staying power or franchisability to survive the rise of the Minions.
-In 2005, the park’s Madagascar land will come out from behind construction walls as Minion Land.
+In 2025, the park’s Madagascar land will come out from behind construction walls as Minion Land.
 Its boat-based dark ride will have been excised in favor of Despicable Me: Minion Mayhem; its carousel will make an even swap for “Buggie Boogies,” and a new Silly Swirly spinner will officially lift the park’s ride count by one.

 11. Universal Studios Florida